zpgallegos/zavant/docs/data-platform.md

 `statcast_batting_events` and uses `statcast_dates` as a one-row-per-revision completion marker.
-A separate `current_statcast_date_revisions` mapping drives the `current_statcast_batting_events` Athena view, so a corrected date becomes visible only after all of its terminal batting outcomes are durable.
-The dbt staging boundary exposes expected batting values without yet coupling Savant's date revision lifecycle to Stats API game revisions.
+A separate `current_statcast_date_revisions` mapping drives the `current_statcast_batting_events` Athena view, so a corrected date becomes visible only after all of its terminal batting outcomes are durable. dbt uses that authoritative date mapping to enrich Stats API batted-ball and plate-appearance facts and to recalculate affected games when either source revision changes.

 Representative source: